-All tangible and intangible non-current assets are reviewed for impairment when there are indications that the carrying value may not be recoverable.
+All tangible and intangible non-current assets are reviewed for impairment in accordance with IAS 36 'Impairment of Assets' when there are indications that the carrying value may not be recoverable.
 If such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).